taebinkim7/vessel-network/README.md

 python train_unet.py
 ```
 Our model can be trained on either GPU or CPU.
 CUDA version 11.0 or above and cuDNN version 8.0 or above are needed to train the model on GPU.
-`conda install -c nvidia cudnn` will let you download the newest version of CUDA and cuDNN.
+Running `conda install -c nvidia cudnn` will let you download the newest version of CUDA and cuDNN.

 Save test data (images) in `data/test_data`, then to generate predicted masks run
 ```